lvanAttemptTo/.cstl-3D-file-format/README.md

     The binary format works by having 4 lists of 4 byte floats.
 The lists are seperated by two FF bytes:

 /x??/x??/x??/x??... // this is an exaple of a float represented by 4 bytes.
 This would continue for as many bytes as needed for the x_list.
-/xFF/xFF // this tells the program that is reading it that the x_list is done /x??/x??/x??/x??... // this is the y_list
+\xFF\xFF\xFF\xFF // this tells the program that is reading it that the x_list is done /x??/x??/x??/x??... // this is the y_list
-/xFF/xFF // this tells the program that is reading it that the y_list is done /x??/x??/x??/x?? // this is the list of float values for the z_list /xFF/xFF this tells the program that is reading it that the z_list is done /x??/x??/x??/x?? // this is a list of 4 byte ints for the tess_list.
+\xFF\xFF\xFF\xFF // this tells the program that is reading it that the y_list is done /x??/x??/x??/x?? // this is the list of float values for the z_list
+\xFF\xFF\xFF\xFF this tells the program that is reading it that the z_list is done /x??/x??/x??/x?? // this is a list of 4 byte ints for the tess_list.